-Cityof Kalamunda Consulting New change facilities to accommodate female sporting needs (currently not suitable and outdated), growth of members and expand Reid Oval use to the community including safety initiatives in potentially hosting as a staging evacuation facility.
-Ability to create an inclusive environment to offer fully accessible facilities for player opportunities in specialised programs and spectators.
-Align into the State Governments new strategy to maximise Perth Hills tourism, visitors to the area, improved facilities for the community and encouraging sport in our community.
-To offer more sporting opportunities for the growing City of Kalamunda population in Forrestfield and Wattle Grove.
-Revitalise change rooms and other facilities to improve WAFC audit rating to offer premium facilities for AFL footy, Co shared sport facilities and community events.
-Continue to host Swan Conference Final series, Local primary school interschool carnival and extend to surrounding schools for AFL state school fixtures.
-An appropriate emergency evacuation centre for the City of Kalamunda Community.
-Vibrant Community function facility.
-Strategic alignment to sport and health education for practical learning environment.
-Shared facility opportunities for example with outdoor netball and or basketball and other shared facility opportunities.
-Co-location: Highly supportive of co-locating with Little Athletics at Reid Oval, as seen as good synergies and many interconnected community members.
-State Sporting Association comments:.
-The preferred model is to have junior and senior clubs at one facility.
-The facilities at Hartfield Park are recognised as substandard which was confirmed with the recent audit undertaken to develop the state facilities are prominence.
+- New change facilities to accommodate female sporting needs (currently not suitable and outdated), growth of members and expand Reid Oval use to the community including safety initiatives in potentially hosting as a staging evacuation facility. - Ability to create an inclusive environment to offer fully accessible facilities for player opportunities in specialised programs and spectators. - Align into the State Governments new strategy to maximise Perth Hills tourism, visitors to the area, improved facilities for the community and encouraging sport in our community. - To offer more sporting opportunities for the growing City of Kalamunda population in Forrestfield and Wattle Grove. - Revitalise change rooms and other facilities to improve WAFC audit rating to offer premium facilities for AFL footy, Co shared sport facilities and community events. - Continue to host Swan Conference Final series, Local primary school interschool carnival and extend to surrounding schools for AFL state school fixtures. - An appropriate emergency evacuation centre for the City of Kalamunda Community. - Vibrant Community function facility. - Strategic alignment to sport and health education for practical learning environment. - Shared facility opportunities for example with outdoor netball and or basketball and other shared facility opportunities.

+Highly supportive of co-locating with Little Athletics at Reid Oval, as seen as good synergies and many interconnected community members.

+State Sporting Association comments: The preferred model is to have junior and senior clubs at one facility.
+The facilities at Hartfield Park are recognised as substandard which was confirmed with the recent audit undertaken to develop the state facilities strategy.
+Female footy has seen significant growth with the AFLW having greater prominence.
 Sport has not prepared for the growth and facilities need to take account of this.
-The biggest promotion now is to ensu General Both expressed a general desire to work on co-locating the two sports together.
-Security lighting at car park.
-Disability access requirements a major issue.
+The biggest promotion now is to ensure changing infrastructure is gender diverse and of sufficient size.